Your first pilgrimage? This is what you need to know.

 Can I bring my dog?

 Yes, you can bring a dog.
-There is a general leash requirement from April to August in Norway - and be aware that the trails go through pastures with other animals.
-Cows can easily feel threatened by a dog and may try to chase it.
+There is a general leash requirement from April to August in Norway - and be aware that the trails go through pastures with grazing animals.
+Cows will easily feel threatened by a dog and may start to chase it.

 Ask the accommodation in advance if you wish to have a dog in the room (many have dedicated dog rooms available).